An introduction to Acupuncture, Homeopathy, Ayurveda, and Osteopathy

 We would love to know - have you tried any of these before?
 Which ones would you want to try out the most?

 One of the more mainstream types of alternative medicine today, acupuncture started in China over 3,000 years ago.
-The practice is based off of the belief that there’s a life force (qi or chi) that can be balanced through specific acupuncture points along energy channels in the body.
+The practice is based on the belief that there’s a life force (qi or chi) that can be balanced through specific acupuncture points along energy channels in the body.
 The energy channels are said to be connected to bodily organs and they’re often accessed by inserting sterile needles into the skin.

 Acupuncture helps with encouraging the body’s natural healing response for a number of issues.
 Most specifically, there have been studies done on acupuncture and the nervous system, endocrine and immune systems, cardiovascular system, and the digestive system.